atulkrishnathakur/kubernetes_commands/README.md

 ## Minikube
 - minikube is usefull for development and local machine.
 If in your machine ram,processor is low then minikube is best option for kubernetes.

+## Basic Structure of Kubernetes
+- Pod: It is a smallest unit of kubernetes.
+It contain more than one container.
+- Node: It is a machine where kubernetes pods run.
+It is a single node in minikube.
+- Deployment: It manage the pods so application will run properly.
+- Service: It provide network access so your applications communicate easly.

 ## How to install minikube
 - Note: before minikube installation install the docker in your machine
 ```